 If you notice that your content doesn’t generate the expected reactions, you can deep dive into your analytics to understand the reasons why.

-One of the most common communication mistakes businesses do during a merger is to use multiple tools and dashboards to analyze employee engagement.
+One of the most common mistakes businesses do when measuring communication efforts is using multiple tools and dashboards to analyze employee engagement.

-Data gets scattered between different channels and it becomes tricky to have a clear understanding of how employees react to the merger.
+Data gets scattered between different channels and it becomes tricky to have a clear understanding of the success metrics.

-The key here is to use one dashboard where you can gather all your employee engagement metrics and correlate them with the other internal communication KPIs you’re tracking.
+The key here is to use one dashboard where you can gather all your employee engagement metrics and correlate them with the other internal communication metrics you’re tracking.

 4. Impacts on the Business’s Bottom Line